ducksouplab/ducksoup/README.md

   - `recordingMode` (string) possible values: `muxed` (default if none, records audio/video in the same muxed file), `split` (records separate files for audio and video), `passthrough` (records input streams and sends them back, without applying any fx or reencoding) or `none` (no recording)
   - `rtcConfig` ([RTCConfiguration dictionary](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/RTCPeerConnection#rtcconfiguration_dictionary) object) used when creating an RTCPeerConnection, for instance to set iceServers
   - `namespace` (string, defaults to "default") to group recordings under the same namespace (folder)
-  - `gpu` (boolean, defaults to false) enable hardware accelarated h264 encoding and decoding, if relevant hardware is available on host and if DuckSoup is launched with the `DS_NVIDIA=true` environment variable (see [Environment variables](#environment-variables))
+  - `gpu` (boolean, defaults to false) enable hardware accelarated h264 encoding and decoding (and other cuda accelerated plugins like raw video [conversions](https://gstreamer.freedesktop.org/documentation/nvcodec/cudaconvertscale.html)), if relevant hardware is available on host and if DuckSoup is launched with the `DS_NVCODEC=true` environment variable (see [Environment variables](#environment-variables))
   - `logLevel` (int, defaults to 1):
     - 0: no client logs sent to server
     - 1: logs related to RTP stats (bitrates, fps, keyframes...) are sent to server